 Additionally, a second model you can choose to create is a segmentation model where the objective is to find natural clusters of customers within the data sets who have similar characteristics.
 This is also extremely beneficial to understand the customer base for targeted marketing applications, where the goal is to target the right individuals in order to grow the business.

-Danielle Dean is a senior data scientist lead at Microsoft in the Algorithms and Data Science group within Cloud and Enterprise, where she leads a team of data scientists and engineers building predictive analytics and machine learning solutions with external companies utilizing Microsoft’s Cloud AI Platform.
+Danielle Dean is a principal data scientist lead at Microsoft in the Algorithms and Data Science Group within the Artificial Intelligence and Research Division, where she leads a team of data scientists and engineers building predictive analytics and machine learning solutions with external companies utilizing Microsoft’s Cloud AI Platform.
 Previously, she was a data scientist at Nokia, where she produced business value and insights from big data through data mining and statistical modeling on data-driven projects that impacted a range of businesses, products, and initiatives.
 Danielle holds a PhD in quantitative psychology from the University of North Carolina at Chapel Hill, where she studied the application of multilevel event history models to understand the timing and processes leading to events between dyads within social networks.

 Wee Hyong Tok is a principal data science manager for the cloud AI team at Microsoft, where he works with teams to cocreate new value and turn each of the challenges facing organizations into compelling data stories that can be concretely realized using proven enterprise architecture.
-Wee Hyong has worn many hats in his career, including developer, program and product manager, data scientist, researcher, and strategist, and his range of experience has given him unique superpowers to nurture and grow high-performing innovation teams that enable organizations to embark on their data-driven digital transformations using artificial intelligence.
-He has a passion for leading artificial intelligence-driven innovations and working with teams to envision how these innovations can create new competitive advantage and value for their business.
-He strongly believes in story-driven innovation.
+Wee Hyong has worn many hats in his career, including developer, program/product manager, data scientist, researcher, and strategist, and his range of experience has given him unique super powers to nurture and grow high-performing innovation teams that enable organizations to embark on their data-driven digital transformations using artificial intelligence.
+He has a passion for leading artificial intelligence-driven innovations and working with teams to envision how these innovations can create new competitive advantage and value for their business and strongly believes in story-driven innovation.
 He coauthored one of the first books on Azure Machine Learning, Predictive Analytics Using Azure Machine Learning, and authored another demonstrating how database professionals can do AI with databases, Doing Data Science with SQL Server.

 Comments on this page are now closed.